-It has been a goal of mine, since becoming a speech-language pathologist, to not only work on the communication difficulty itself, but to target self-esteem.
+It has been a goal of mine, since becoming a speech-language pathologist, to not only work on the communication difficulty itself but to target self-esteem.
 Speech-language pathologists often find themselves faced with the results of what’s being called a bullying epidemic.
 They may work in schools, where much of bullying typically occurs, or they may work outside of schools, but with students that are frequently susceptible to bullying, such as children with communication, developmental, and/or social difficulties.

 Examples of social bullying are: a child not being allowed to join a game, to participate in conversation with peers, or becoming the subject of teasing or negative gossip, in turn causing children to experience emotional and/or academic difficulties.
-Blood says, “In all bullying, there’s intent to do harm, and a perceived power imbalance.”
+Blood says, “In all bullying, there’s intent to do harm and a perceived power imbalance.”

 A professor from Pennsylvania State University, Gordon Blood, has done extensive research on bullying and feels that speech-language pathologists have a role in managing and reducing social bullying.

-Speech-language pathologists are in a position where they can often have a strong role in restoring the balance of power that is disrupted in bullying.
+Speech-language pathologists are in a position where they can often have a strong role in restoring the balance of power that is disrupted by bullying.
 Instead of encouraging a child to ignore the problem, or pretend not to be bothered, it is recommended that professionals, such as speech-language pathologists, teachers, and parents do the following:

 1) Listen to the child.
 Give them non-interrupted time to speak.

 2) Praise the child for discussing the bullying – it can be incredibly hard for children to talk about.

 3) Encourage the child to build his or her social network – one or two friends are all most children need to stand up to a bully.